.png)

 -

-reasons and explanations of each of the company's directors who will carry out merger and merger requirements;
+reasons and explanations of each of the company's BoD who will carry out merger and merger requirements;

 -

-procedures for converting shares of each company that will carry out merger of the shares of the surviving company;
+procedures for converting shares of each company that will carry out merger into the shares of the surviving company;

 -